JokevtZ/JokevtZ/README.md

-- 👋 Hi, I’m @JokevtZ
+- 👋 Hi,I'm a graduated software engineer
 - 👀 I’m interested in everything that involves programming
-- 🌱 I’m currently learning full stack development
+- 🌱 I’m currently learning full stack
-- 💞️ I’m collaborate with my student group
 - 📫 How to reach me, you can find me on linkedIn

 <!---